The INNrichment Fund

 The program or activity must take place within the United States.

-Unfortunately, during this pilot year, we are unable to offer The INNrichment Fund to international residents.
-We hope that more research into best practices during this first year will allow us to expand the reach of this program to our international families.
+Currently, we are unable to offer The INNrichment Fund to international residents.
+We hope that more research into best practices will allow us to expand the reach of this program to our international families.
 Please continue to check this page, as we will be updating our eligibility criteria periodically.

 How does it work?